When to Apply

-- The office you enter in the REAL ESTATE EMPLOYMENT section must have an active office permit.
+- The office you enter in employment section of your online application must have an active office permit.

-- Arrange for the Commission office to receive a Certificate of Licensure History to be sent directly to the Commission office from each jurisdiction (state, U.S. territory or District of Columbia) where you have ever held any kind of real estate license.
+- A Certificate of Licensure History to be sent directly to the Commission office from each jurisdiction (state, U.S. territory or District of Columbia) where you have ever held any kind of real estate license.

 - The Certificate(s) must be dated within 30 days of the application.

-- If you are applying for a reciprocal license, the Additional Requirements for Applicants Applying for a Reciprocal License section below explains when the Certificate must show three years of continuous licensure.
+- If you are applying for a reciprocal license, the Requirements for Reciprocity Applicants section below explains when the Certificate must show three years of continuous licensure.

-- Submit a copy of the certificate that you received when you completed the 99-hour Delaware salesperson’s pre-licensing course.
+- A copy of the certificate that you received when you completed the 99-hour Delaware salesperson’s pre-licensing course.

-- Submit the original score report that you received from Pearson VUE when you passed the general and Delaware law portions of the salesperson’s examination.
+- The original score report that you received from Pearson VUE when you passed the general and Delaware law portions of the salesperson’s examination.

 The Delaware Real Estate Commission has implemented changes pertaining to new Salesperson licensees, effective May 1, 2022.